 In the year 2016, Amazon increased the confidence of experts in their delivery prowess with Colis Prive’s acquisition.
 It was a full-fledged shipping company that Amazon had invested in for 25% stacks a few years back.

-However, as the demand for seasonal deliveries like Christmas or thanksgiving was massive, Amazon needed to assert its control on the delivery schedules, so they acquired a shipping company.
+However, as the demand for seasonal deliveries like Christmas or thanksgiving was massive, Amazon needed to assert its control over the delivery schedules, so it acquired a shipping company.

 2018: Amazon Logistics